 Multispectral and hyperspectral satellites

-There is an inverse correlation between a sensor’s spectral resolution, or how well it can discriminate between spectral bands, and sensor’s spatial resolution, or how fine the pixels on the ground will be.
-Which is why satellites which records data along a large number of spectral bands (hyperspectral) do not offer the same type of spatial resolution as satellites which record data along much larger bands of the light spectrum (multispectral).
+A sensor's spatial resolution, or how fine the pixels on the ground will be, is inversely related to its spectral resolution or how well it can discriminate between spectral bands.
+Because of this, satellites that record data along multiple spectral bands (hyperspectral) do not have the same spatial resolution as satellites that record data along larger bands of the light spectrum (multispectral).

-As a result, very high resolution multispectral satellites only capture data along 5-10 bands of the spectrum, most often all three primary colours, and a few blocks in the infrared portion.
-Multispectral satellites follow a sun-synchronous, Low Earth Orbit.
+This means that multispectral satellites can only capture data along 5-10 bands of the spectrum, most often all three primary colours and a few blocks in the infrared.
+Multispectral satellites orbit in a sun-synchronous, Low-Earth Orbit.

-Hyperspectral satellites, on the other hand can detect thousands of different bands within the light spectrum.
-Which is extremely helpful to detect certain minerals or objects if you are familiar with their spectral properties.
-Hyperspectral satellites follow a sun-synchronous, Low Earth Orbit.
+On the other hand, a hyperspectral satellite can detect thousands of different bands within the light spectrum.
+This can be extremely helpful in detecting certain minerals or objects if you are familiar with their spectral properties.
+It follows a sun-synchronous, Low Earth Orbit.

 Synthetic Aperture Radar satellites (SAR)